Coho Campground

 About

-Coho Campground is situated on the west shore of Wynoochee Lake in the Olympic National Forest, providing a scenic wooded setting among evergreen conifers and hardwoods.
-The campground offers diverse camping options including 44 standard drive-in campsites that accommodate tents, trailers, and RVs up to 36 feet in length, 9 walk-in tent sites, 2 group sites for up to 16 people each, and 3 lakeside yurts that sleep up to 6 people.
-The yurts are 16-foot diameter structures with vinyl canvas stretched over wooden lattice, built on elevated platforms with lake-view decks.
-Each yurt is equipped with heat, electric lights, a futon couch, a bunk bed, and a table with chairs.
-Picnic tables and fire rings are located outside each yurt.
-Campers must bring their own bedding and cooking supplies.
-Recreational opportunities include swimming, boating, fishing, hiking, and hunting.
-The accessible Working Forest Nature Trail begins inside the campground and offers a half-mile interpretive journey.
-The 16-mile Wynoochee Lake Shore Trail circles the entire lake and is open to mountain bikes.
-Nearby attractions include Spoon Creek Falls and Wynoochee Falls, both accessed by short trails.
-The campground features flush toilets, drinking water, trash collection, fire rings, picnic tables, a boat ramp, and an RV dump station located just outside the campground on Forest Road 2294.
-No commercial services are available at the lake or campground, so visitors should bring sufficient fuel for the return trip.
+Coho Campground occupies a forested setting on the west shore of Wynoochee Lake, surrounded by the evergreen conifers and hardwoods of Olympic National Forest.
+The campground offers 46 standard drive-in campsites suitable for tents, trailers, and RVs up to 36 feet in length.
+Additionally, there are eight walk-in tent sites, one walk-in group site accommodating 12 people, and three yurts built on elevated platforms with lake views.
+Each yurt is 16 feet in diameter and equipped with heat, electric lights, a futon couch, bunk bed, and table and chairs.
+Recreational opportunities include swimming, boating, fishing, and hiking.
+The Working Forest Nature Trail, a half-mile accessible interpretive loop, begins inside the campground.
+The 16-mile Wynoochee Lake Shore Trail encircles the entire lake and is open to mountain bikes.
+Nearby attractions include Spoon Creek Falls and Wynoochee Falls, both accessible via short trails, and the Wynoochee Dam overlook.
+No commercial services exist at Wynoochee Lake.
+Campers should arrive with sufficient fuel and supplies for their stay.
+The RV dump station is located just outside the campground on Forest Road 2294.

 Directions

-From Route 12 via Montesano: Turn north on Wynoochee Valley Road, 1 mile west of Montesano.
-Drive 35 miles on Wynoochee Valley Road and Forest Road 22 to a major intersection.
-Turn left to stay on FR-22.
-Drive a short distance and turn right on Forest Road 2294.
-Drive 1 mile to the campground.
+From Montesano, head north on Wynoochee Valley Road (1 mile west of Montesano off Route 12).
+Drive 35 miles on Wynoochee Valley Road/Forest Road 22 to a major intersection.
+Turn left to stay on FR 22, drive a short distance, then turn right on Forest Road 2294.
+Continue about 1 mile to the campground.

 Nearby Campgrounds